Grief: Coping with reminders after a loss

 - Shear MK.
 Clinical practice: Complicated grief.
 New England Journal of Medicine.
 2015;372:153.

-- Reminders of trauma: Anniversaries.
-United States Department of Veterans Affairs. http://www.ptsd.va.gov/public/problems/anniversary-reactions.asp.
-Accessed Sept.
-5, 2015.
+- Trauma reminders: Anniversaries.
+United States Department of Veterans Affairs. https://www.ptsd.va.gov/understand/what/anniversary_reactions.asp.
+Accessed Oct.
+27, 2018.

 - Zisook S, et al. Bereavement: Course, consequences, and care.
 Current Psychiatry Reports.
 2014;16:482.